shoeffner/mthesis/src/gaze_library.md

 In their paper, @Judd2009 investigate salient regions of images.
 The program `where_people_look` is a re-implementation of @Judd2009's experiment using
 \Gaze{}.
-In then experiment, subjects are presented with 1000 randomly chosen images.
+In the experiment, subjects are presented with 1000 randomly chosen images.
 Their task is just to freely view each image for three seconds.
-Each of the images is followed by gray screen for one second, in which subjects are asked to fixate the center of the screen.
+Each of the images is followed by a gray screen for one second, in which subjects are asked to fixate the center of the screen.
 In the original task, the experiment was split into two blocks of 500 images each.
-The re-implementation does not perform this split, as it is mostly used as an example on how \Gaze{} can be integrated into typical experiments.
+The re-implementation does not perform this split, as it is mostly used as an example of how \Gaze{} can be integrated into typical experiments.
 To run the experiment, first the subject identifier must be entered and the directory containing the stimuli needs to be selected.
 The stimuli are downloaded during the build process.
 After selecting the stimuli, a gray screen opens up and